-Term IV - 80% C

-- demonstrate safe and competent nursing care skills and professional caring attitude during training - not exceed the allowed hours of absences in either didactic or clinical per Term - make up all missed test and hours in didactics per Term within 5 (five) school days after the receipt of the score or the incurrence of the absence; and for clinical absence before the next scheduled regular clinical training class.
+- have no grade lower than 70% or C - demonstrate safe and competent skills and professional attitude during training - not exceed the allowed hours of absences in either didactic or clinical training. - make up all missed test and hours in didactics within 5 (five) school days after the receipt of the score or the incurrence of the absence; and for clinical absence before the end of training.